Dxyk/Angular-Udemy/Angular/Section 5 Components and Databinding Deep Dive/README.md

    1. Called after the view of the own component has been initialized (view rendered in DOM)
 6. `ngOnDestroy`
    1. Called when the component is destroyed (e.g. `ngIf` returns false and no longer display the component)

+### Lesson 78 - Seeing Lifecycle Hooks in Action

+See `server-element.component.ts` and check console logs to see lifecycle happening in real time.

+Note only `ngOnChanges(changes: SimpleChange): void` takes in a changes event